-Currently, the North American seismic data acquisition industry includes a number of primary competitors which includes us, SAExploration Holdings, Inc. ("SAE"), Echo Seismic Ltd. ("ECHO"), Breckenridge Geophysical, LLC. ("Breckenridge"), and Paragon Geophysical Services, Inc. ("Paragon"), along with other smaller companies which generally run one or two small channel count seismic crews and often specialize in specific regions or types of operations.
+Currently, the North American seismic data acquisition industry includes a number of primary competitors which includes us, SAExploration Holdings, Inc. ("SAE"), Echo Seismic Ltd. ("ECHO"), and Paragon Geophysical Services, Inc. ("Paragon"), along with other smaller companies that generally run one or two small channel count seismic crews and often specialize in specific regions or types of operations.